OpenNebula/docs/source/integration_and_development/system_interfaces/python.rst

 API Documentation
 ================================================================================

-You can consult the `doc online </doc/6.1/oca/python/>`__, but as long as the code is generated it is not much useful, the main source of the documentation is still the :ref:`XML-RPC doc <api>`
+As long as the code is generated, the main source of the documentation is still the :ref:`XML-RPC doc <api>`

 Download and installation
 ================================================================================